History of the British farthing: Early issues (1714–1775)

 The need for a copper coinage was no less after the accession of King George I (1714–1727), but the Anne halfpennies and farthings (made with metal prepared at the Royal Mint) had failed tests for purity.
 It was not until 1717 that Newton tried to coin those two denominations again, this time from copper strip purchased from a contractor.
 The price of metal had risen, so the new farthings were lighter than the Anne coins, at 4.5–5.3 grams.
 The farthings struck in 1717 were smaller and thicker than the 1714 coins, with a diameter of 20–21 millimetres, and they are known as "dump" farthings.
 Farthings of 1719–1724 are slightly larger, at 22–23 millimetres, but are of the same weight.
 The coins were in high relief, and the Royal Mint had trouble transferring the design to the blanks, resulting in myriad flaws.
 The coin features the right-facing head of King George and the inscription GEORGIVS REX (Note: King George) on the obverse, and for the reverse a design identical to that of the Anne farthings: Britannia with the inscription BRITANNIA and the date in the exergue below.
 Farthings were for sale at the Mint's premises at the Tower of London in packets of five and ten shillings; the Treasury refused to allocate funds for provincial distribution.
-The farthing's designs were by John Croker, possibly assisted by Johann Rudolph Ochs Sr, and were struck in every year from 1717–1724.
+The farthing's designs were by John Croker, possibly assisted by Johann Rudolph Ochs Sr, and were struck in every year from 1717 to 1724.
 The Mint had contracted for strip for seven years; when the contract ended, the coinage stopped.